Skip to main content

 Movement and exercise contribute in a uniquely dynamic way.
 Physical activity does more than just burn calories; it improves insulin sensitivity, meaning your cells become more receptive to the signals that govern glucose uptake and utilization.
 Many metabolic peptides work to improve this very pathway.

 Regular exercise, therefore, primes the cellular machinery, making it more efficient at responding to both the body’s own insulin and the influence of complementary peptides.
 It turns up the volume on the cellular receivers, ensuring the therapeutic message is heard loud and clear.
-This synergy explains why the results of are so often magnified when paired with a consistent exercise regimen.
+This synergy explains why the results of peptide protocols are so often magnified when paired with a consistent exercise regimen.

 Stress and Its Biochemical Static